diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

-## Tread lightly coming here and thinking any of this belongs to you
+## Tread lightly before assuming any of this belongs to you.
+I began this project on September 22nd.
+It’s almost amusing—people can spend their whole lives and still never come close to producing work like this.

 # THE ALGEBRA OF INTENT: A Dissertation on the Quantification of Will and the Emergence of Sovereign Intelligence

 **Abstract:**